 The Fédération Equestre Internationale (FEI) is the world governing body for horse sport recognised by the International Olympic Committee (IOC) and was founded in 1921.
 Equestrian sport has been part of the Olympic movement since the 1912 Games in Stockholm.

-As the sole controlling authority for all international events in the Olympic and Paralympic sports of Jumping, Dressage, Para Dressage and Eventing, as well as Driving, Para Driving, Endurance, Vaulting and Reining, the FEI establishes the regulations and approves equestrian programmes at Events, Championships, Regional and Continental Games as well as at the Olympic and Paralympic Games.
+As the sole controlling authority for all international events in the Olympic and Paralympic sports of Jumping, Dressage, Para Dressage and Eventing, as well as Driving, Para Driving, Endurance and Vaulting, the FEI establishes the regulations and approves equestrian programmes at Events, Championships, Regional and Continental Games as well as at the Olympic and Paralympic Games.

 The FEI promotes equestrianism in all its forms and encourages the development of the FEI equestrian disciplines, based on the principle of equality and mutual respect between all 134 member National Federations, without prejudice to race, religion or internal politics.
 Fair play, equality, complicity with the animal and respect for the environment and the horse are the core values of the FEI.